Electrical Flows over Spanning Trees: A Randomized Iterative Edge-deletion Algorithm

 \subsection{Iterative Edge Deletions and Updates}

-\sg{Before we delve into the proof for the performance of {\sc RIDe}, we discuss one} of the main components in designing and analyzing the algorithm: determination of how the energy of the electrical flow changes after deleting an edge from the graph. \sg{As mentioned in preliminaries}, electrical flows are fully determined by the Laplacian and its pseudoinverse.
-Thus, to determine how electrical flows change upon edge deletions, we first obtain a closed form expression for how the Laplacian pseudoinverse changes from one iteration to the next.
+{Before we delve into the proof for the performance of {\sc RIDe}, we discuss one} of the main components in designing and analyzing the algorithm: determination of how the energy of the electrical flow changes after deleting an edge from the graph. \sg{As mentioned in preliminaries}, electrical flows are fully determined by the Laplacian and its pseudoinverse.
+Thus, to determine how electrical flows change upon edge deletions, we first obtain a closed form expression for how the Laplacian pseudoinverse changes from one iteration to the next, using the following extension of the Sherman-Morrison formula: \begin{lemma}[Theorem A.70 in \cite{rao_1999}] Suppose that $A \in \mathbb {R} ^{n\times n}$ is symmetric matrix, $u,v\in \mathbb {R} ^n$ are vectors in $\mathrm{im}(A)$, and $1 - v^T A^\dagger u \neq 0$.
+Then, we have that $(A - uv^T)^\dagger = A^\dagger + \frac{A^\dagger uv^TA^\dagger}{ 1 - v^T A^\dagger u}.$ \end{lemma}

+We are now ready to prove the following result about updating the pesudoinverse of the Laplacian after an edge is deleted:

 \begin{lemma} Let $L$ be the weighted Laplacian (weighted by conductances) of a connected graph $G = (V,E)$ and $L^\dagger$ be the Moore-Penrose pseudoinverse of $L$.
 Let $G^\prime = G \setminus \{e\}$ be the graph obtained by deleting an edge $e \in E$ that does not disconnect $G$.
-Then the Moore-Penrose pseudoinverse of the weighted Laplacian of $G^\prime$ is:
+Then, the Moore-Penrose pseudoinverse of the weighted Laplacian of $G^\prime$ is:

 \end{lemma}

 \begin{proof} Let $e$ be the edge chosen for deletion.
 Observe that deleting $e$ from $G$ results in a rank-one update to $L$: